cdonahu/st558-project2/entertainment.md

     ##   18 predictor
     ##
     ## Pre-processing: centered (17), scaled (17), remove (1)
-    ## Resampling: Cross-Validated (3 fold)
+    ## Resampling: Cross-Validated (2 fold)
-    ## Summary of sample sizes: 3293, 3294, 3295
+    ## Summary of sample sizes: 2470, 2471
     ## Resampling results:
     ##
     ##   RMSE    Rsquared    MAE
-    ##   7554.64  0.02577748  2867.415
+    ##   7675.5  0.02772562  2922.109
     ##
     ## Tuning parameter 'intercept' was held constant at a value of TRUE

-The next multiple regresson model includes a smaller subset of variables that we think would be important.
+The next multiple regresson model is a little more simplified and includes a smaller subset of variables that we think would be important.

 ``` r
 smallFit <- train(shares ~ n_tokens_content + num_hrefs + num_self_hrefs +